Mainframework/AI-Ripper/readme.md

+- Download the Software from: https://hugston.com/uploads/software/AI-ripper-1.0.0-portable-x64.exe
-Download the Software and install in Windows
+- Run the portable or installer in Windows